moinku07/DVDrawboard/README.md

 Software development process: **TDD**.
 Software design pattern: **MVVM**.

-## Implicit requirements:
+## Current features:

-A canvas where a user can draw different shapes.
-The canvas must be interactive.
-The user should be able to move the elements on the screen using their fingers.
+- A canvas where a user can draw different shapes using finger tip when the pencil tool is selected.
+- The user can move the elements on the screen using their fingers by selecting the selection tool.
+- The user can delete the selected shape.

+## Future features and improvements: